 The Unrealistic Beauty Standards

-Through these fairytales, it has been fed in our brains that women are the weaker sex, seeking rescue from strong men.
-Have you wondered what is common in Cinderella, Sleeping Beauty and Snow White?
-Besides being this porcelain skinned-women, all of them are saved from their misery and painful lives by a handsome, heroic figure.
-Typically, the character would be a glorified caricature reflecting defunct masculinity that boosts his ego by his life-threatening endeavours to save his “true love”.
-Dr Victoria Sowunmi sees this as a very offensive aspect for both genders.
-She says, “This places a large amount of unnecessary stress onto both sexes and in particular women as they believe that they should take up the western traditional role of being a woman”.
+Through these fairytales, it has been fed into our brains that women are the weaker sex, seeking rescue from strong men.
+Have you wondered what is common in Cinderella, Sleeping Beauty, and Snow White?
+Besides being these porcelain skinned-women, all of them are saved from their misery and painful lives by a handsome, heroic figure.
+Typically, the character would be a glorified caricature reflecting defunct masculinity that boosts his ego through his life-threatening endeavors to save his “true love”.
+Dr. Victoria Sowunmi sees this as a very offensive aspect for both genders.
+She says, “This places a large amount of unnecessary stress onto both sexes and, in particular, women as they believe that they should take up the western traditional role of being a woman”.